Changing between digital and physical games on Switch is easy

 Your data is stored on the console

-Unlike other Nintendo systems, your game save data for the Switch is stored on the console's system memory, not on the cartridge.
+Unlike other Nintendo systems, your game Nintendo Switch save data is stored on the console's system memory, not on the cartridge.
 Even if you buy the digital version and later archive or delete the game from your console, your game saves will be preserved.

 The save data is also generally associated with the individual account, so as long as you're signing in as the same user, you should have access to the save data.
 In other words, if a user account is deleted, all the save data is deleted too — and can't be recovered.